 Set the profile as the default for this application using the toggle button

-Authentication profiles are available in two kinds.
-When creating a new profile you can choose between the kinds "Username / password" or "Custom authentication” which are explained earlier in this document.
+Authentication profiles are available in three kinds.
+When creating a new profile you can choose between the kinds 'Username/password', and 'Custom authentication', which are explained earlier in this document.